liangtianumich/ART_data_analyzer/readme.txt

 as seen in https://stackoverflow.com/questions/15418949/pip-wont-install-python-packages-locally-with-user .
 In this case, pip install --ignore-installed --user numpy will install a local user copy of numpy into $HOME/.local/lib/python2.7/site-packages, while ignoring the global copy of numpy located generally in /usr/lib/python2.7/site-packages.
 If for some specific cases, it needs a specific version of the package, we can do >>> pip install --user --force-reinstall numpy==1.15.4

 If there is any error relating to any of the installed python packages mentioned above, check the bottom section on common issue while installing dependent python packages

+If user want to use ART_data_analyzer to visualize the potential energy landscape by plotting disconnectivity graph, they should also install pele package by the following link: https://github.com/pele-python/pele.
+In Linux Ubuntu, following steps are needed:
+1) pip install —-user networkx==2.2 sqlalchemy hungarian pyro4 brewer2mpl cython
+2) git clone or download zip file of the repository from https://github.com/pele-python/pele
+3) python setup.py build --fcompiler=gfortran
+4) python setup.py install --user
+After these steps, it should build fortran library for python package to use.
+The installed pele package will be located at $HOME/.local/lib/python2.7/site-packages/

 For Windows O.S user, check the bottom section on setting up python environment for Windows users.